frankshearar/Home/Package-Markdown-Support.md

 - [P0]: An author can associate a repository URL with their package, separate from the existing project URL.
 - [P0]: An author can upload a README.md file for display on package page for each specific version, with markdown support.
   - Upload file from client
-  - Download file from (non-persisted) URL, defaulting to the README.md from the repository URL
+  - Download file from (non-persisted) URL, defaulting to the README.md from the repository URL.
-- [P0]: An author can choose to opt-in to the README.md feature for future package pushes (pending clarification)
+- [P0]: An author can choose to opt-in to the README.md feature for future package pushes (pending clarification).
-- [Stretch]: NuGet client support for packing with README.md
+- [Stretch]: NuGet client support for packing with README.md.
 - [Stretch]: GitHub OAuth support and statistics integration.

 ## Non-Goals
+- Dynamic updates to README.md from GitHub.
-- Redesign of other pages (limited to Package Verify/Edit/Details)
+- Redesign of other pages (limited to Package Verify/Edit/Details).
-- NuSpec changes (aside from repository URL)
+- NuSpec changes (aside from repository URL).
-- Other repository types (limited to GitHub)
+- Other repository types (limited to GitHub).

 ## Solution